Associate Professor, Public Administration and International Affairs

 Intellectual History of Public Administration

-Nabatchi is an associate professor of public administration and international
+Nabatchi is the Joseph A. Strasser Endowed Professor in Public Administration and an associate professor of public administration and international

 Research on Conflict and Collaboration (PARCC).
 Her research focuses on citizen